 It’s probably not for everyone, but I was completely mesmerized by the experience of Petra by Night.
 They line the Siq with glowing lanterns, which cast cool shadows along the curvy Siq canyon walls.

 As a photographer, it gave me an opportunity to practice my nighttime and tripod photography.
-If your goal is to get great long-exposure nighttime photos of the site, the most important thing is to wait and be LITERALLY the last person in.
+If your goal is to get great long-exposure nighttime photos of the site, the most important thing is to wait and be literally the last person in.

 Visiting Petra: